rayalan/binary-adages/content/pages/profile-interview-answers.md

 _"He recognizes his team in stand ups, high fives and in presentations.
 Gives credit where credit is due."_

+# What accomplishments are you most proud of?

+First, my leadership and technical design migrating a [complex billing system]({filename}profile-experience-showcase.md) processing millions from a bespoke in-house system to a extensible, testable, and turnkey solution.
+Achieving this outcome was not only a display of technical expertise, but leadership in building the team up from scratch as well as changing how multiple departments across the company worked.
+And winning an award from the customer service department for how well I served them on that initiative was particularly satisfying.

+Secondly, cultivating a self-sufficient team that could successfully manage itself for long periods of time.
+Somewhere I heard that one mark of true success is eliminating the need to do your job because you've trained others to do it.
+One of the teams I ran got really good at self-management -- understanding the priorities of work, recognizing problems that need to be elevated, stepping in to help one another.
+It was deeply satisfying to see the time and energy I'd put into establishing the team pay such dividends.

+I'm particularly proud of these accomplishments because they are me showcasing the skill.
+It's easy to be critical of how others run things; it's another to be able to do better yourself.
+And both of these accomplishments are moments where I had an opportunity to say "If I actually lead the way I think makes good leadership, will it work?"
+And it's immensely satisfying to see that yes, it will work, and work well.

+Finally, one of my bosses -- a long-time developer and leader with decades of experience -- called me an optimist.
+I know that I tend to naturally see the glass as half-empty, and for a boss who had known me for years to call me an optimist was an outward acknowledgement of an attitude that I'd worked hard to cultivate.

 ## What have you been learning recently?

 Technically, I recently grabbed a [Humble bundle](https://www.humblebundle.com/books/software-architecture-oreilly-books) with 15 books on different flavors of software architecture.
 I'm slowly making way through all that content.